 Most people can wear contact lenses safely but if you don’t follow the instructions for use you can increase your risk of eye infections, irritation and discomfort .

-MHRA has received reports of infections that have led to sight loss and sight reduction due to the bacteria Acanthamoeba keratitis (AK).
-Moorfields Eye Hospital has a patient information leaflet which gives the rate of AK infection in the UK population of contact lens wearers as 2 in 100,000 users.
-One of the most common reasons for the infection is exposure to water (for example, touching the lens with wet hands, showering or swimming with lenses).
-Good lens aftercare is essential to reduce the likelihood of this infection.
+MHRA has received reports of infections that have led to sight loss and and in very rare cases even eye removal due to Acanthamoeba keratitis (AK).
+While rare, the outcomes of AK can be devastating.
+There are webpages from Moorfields Eye Hospital and Fight for Sight which give further information.
+One of the most common ways to get the infection is exposure to water (for example, swimming, showering, touching the lens with wet hands or rinsing or storing lenses in water).
+Proper and careful use of lenses is essential to reduce the likelihood of this infection (see safety tips below).

 Buying contact lenses

 In the UK, only registered medical practitioners, optometrists and dispensing opticians (with suitable qualifications) may prescribe contact lenses.
 Don’t buy lenses without their professional advice.
 Contact lens prescriptions are valid until the next suggested date of examination.
-Visit your eye care specialist regularly and always follow their advice.
+Even if you buy your lenses online, visit your eye care specialist regularly to check your eye health and ensure your lenses are fitting well and always follow their advice.